New TeamsAny questions about joining ProLeague as team?

 5.4.
 Only players registered correctly within the squad/roster on Discord and ProLeague Page are eligible to play in the competition.

 5.4.1.
-Eligible on ProLeague Page means: to be accepted in the squad by team manager and admin before the end of transfer deadline (visible with a green checkmark).
+Eligible on ProLeague Page means: to be accepted in the squad by team manager and admin before the end of transfer deadline (visible with a green checkmark and the IPCC-Tag).
 Screenshots in your players profiles aren't necessary.

 5.4.2.
 Eligible on Discord means: to be entered in the squad list by your team leader before the end of transfer deadline (channel will be locked after the deadline ends).

 5.5.
-If an ineligible player (not registered in the squad by his manager) plays an official match, the match needs to be replayed unless the opponent wins or advances to the next round with the actual result.
+If an ineligible player (e. g. not registered in the squad by his manager or suspended due to rule violations) plays an official match, the match needs to be replayed unless the opponent wins or advances to the next round with the actual result.

 5.7.
 Transfer window is open between the end of the group stage and the beginning of the knockout stage.
 During the transfer window you can add\delete players in your ProLeague roster, but you must report the changes on Discord.

 5.10.
 The use of ANY is not allowed.
-If a team uses the ANY, it will lose the match by 3-0.
+If a team uses ANY, it will lose the match by 0-2.

 5.11.
 Rematches are prefered in nearly every case!